Shaba I: Safari Club intervention

-On April 9, Moroccan troops were airlifted into Kolwezi on eleven French Transall C-160s from the network of French bases remaining on the African continent.
-Egypt also provided 50 pilots and technicians, which operated Mirage fighter jets from the Zairian Air Force.
+On 9 April, Moroccan troops were airlifted into Kolwezi on eleven French Transall C-160s from the network of French bases remaining on the African continent.
+Egypt also provided 50 pilots and technicians, who operated Mirage fighter jets from the Zairian Air Force.
 France also assisted the FAZ with additional Mirage planes, Panhard Véhicule Blindé Légers and Aérospatiale SA 330 Puma helicopters.

-After Western military support had arrived in Kolwezi, Zambia said that Zaire had bombed the village of Shingamjunji Mangango and the Kaleni Hill mission hospital."Mobutu's planes 'bombed Zambia'", The Guardian (Reuters), 14 April 1977, p.
-6; accessed via ProQuest.
+After Western military support had arrived in Kolwezi, Zambia said that Zaire had bombed the village of Shingamjunji Mangango and the Kaleni Hill mission hospital.
 Angola also reported a naval attack.

 Diplomacy and media

 A French liaison was deployed to co-ordinate with the Zairian forces.
 The French operation (codename "Verveine"), was commanded by Colonel Yves Gras, the head of the French Military Mission in Zaire.
 Morocco provided 1,300 to 1,500 combat troops, Egypt contributed pilots and technical support and Saudi Arabia backed the operation financially.

 Moroccan troops increased the perception that the operation was internal to Africa, with Zaire originally announcing that Morocco and "another African country" were coming to its assistance.
 The American government also described the intervention as intra-African, with Carter announcing, "We are not taking a position on such action by one African state at this point in response to requests for aid from another African state.
 Our position on outside intervention is well known.
 We are against such intervention.
 The affairs of Africa should be settled by Africans."

 Some African states, particularly former colonies of France, supported Zaire diplomatically.
-Idi Amin and a symbolic "suicide striking force" of the Ugandan military visited Kolwezi in late April and then flew back to Uganda.Michael T. Kaufman, "Amin Arrives in Zaire, Pledges Aid To Mobutu Against Shaba Invaders", New York Times, 23 April 1977; accessed via ProQuest.
+Idi Amin and a symbolic "suicide striking force" of the Ugandan military visited Kolwezi in late April and then flew back to Uganda.
 Uganda was the third African country to discuss the possibility of sending soldiers to help Zaire.

-The French announcement that it would provide the airlift, made on April 10 "came as a surprise to all observers."
+The French announcement that it would provide the airlift, made on 10 April "came as a surprise to all observers."
 President Giscard d'Estaing emphasised France's independence in conducting the operation and specified that the US had not been consulted.

 The US announced an additional $13 million of aid, including a C-130 transport plane, communications equipment, fuel and spare parts.
 Andrew Young, who advised restraint throughout the conflict, said that the US was trying to "align ourselves with the... concept of territorial integrity in Zaire, and of self-determination by the people of Zaire, but not get ourselves in the military conflict."
 Carter continued to state that there was no evidence of Cuban involvement.
 He acknowledged that Zaire was not a "defender of human rights" and said that "our military aid for Zaire has been very modest".

 The South African Bureau of State Security was also in contact with Zaire and provided fuel and money.

 West Germany sent $2 million worth of medicine and food.